TatshSiow/SmoothScrollAutoRefresh/README.md

 > [!CAUTION]
 > **Save your CMD works** before deactivate service!\
 > It will kill all **cmd.exe** and **conhost.exe** to avoid/eliminate memory leaks.
+> It won't affect your stuff as long as you don't deactivate the script.

 > [!IMPORTANT]
 > **SmoothScroll.exe** needs to be **running** before launching the service.\